-Maximum equalisation Den percentage reci n Denotes the percentage of total incomes which must be transferred from income recipients with incomes greater than average to income recipients with incomes lower than average in order to achieve completely even distribution.
+Maximum equalisation percentage Denotes the percentage of total incomes which must be transferred from income recipients with incomes greater than average to income recipients with incomes lower than average in order to achieve completely even distribution.
 Mean population The average number of persons within a specific group (e.g. married women aged 20-24 years) present within the Danish population during a specific period.
 As of 1989, this equals the population on 1 July (for Denmark and Greenland).
-For the Faeroe Islands, the previous calculation method is used, i.e. the average of the population of the pop lation numbers at the beginning and end of the year.
+For the Faeroe Islands, the previous calculation method is used, i.e. the average of the population numbers at the beginning and end of the year.